moccadroid/hello_bot/README.md

 ```
 $ git commit -a -m "access_token changed" && git push --all google
 ```
-You have no committed and pushed the changes back to the Google Cloud Git Repository.<br>
+You have now committed and pushed the changes back to the Google Cloud Git Repository.<br>
 Go back to your browser, open the Google Cloud Console, navigate to your code (should be in src/default) and type this:
 ```
 $ git pull && gcloud app deploy